dharmafly/noodle/assets/svg-post/svg post.md

 Beyond Photoshop
 ----------------

 Many techniques formally available only to image editing programmes (blur, greyscale) are now available within the browser, using SVG.
-This means that instead of cutting flat, uneditable graphics and using these in a web page, developers can now read the designer's *intention* from the photoshop file and apply this in the browser.
+This means that instead of cutting flat, uneditable graphics and using these in a web page, developers can now read the designer's *intention* from the Photoshop file and apply this in the browser.

-So, instead of using a desaturated image with a semi-transparent overlay, we now have the original asset, desaturated in the browser and given a semitransparent overlay.
+So, instead of using a desaturated image with a semi-transparent overlay, we now have the original asset, desaturated in the browser and given a semi-transparent overlay.

-The advantage is that many aspects of the original image, such as colour, transparency level, can be changed in many versions of the sites without creating new assets.
+The advantage is that many aspects of the original image, such as colour, transparency level, can be changed in many versions of the site without creating new assets.

 Adding elements to the page
 ----------------------------

-Having considered SVG as a choice for colour-themed line-based graphics, the next decision would be how to apply these to the page.
+Having considered SVG as a choice for colour-themed line-based graphics, we now had to decide how to apply these to the page.

-[SVG can be added directly] (http://msdn.microsoft.com/en-us/library/gg589526(v=vs.85).aspx#inlineHTML5) to a page using HTML5, however with the same element used multiple times and at multiple sizes and rotation, %%%insert graphic%%% a method would need to be used that would allow these changes using a single, cacheable asset.
+[SVG can be added directly] (http://msdn.microsoft.com/en-us/library/gg589526(v=vs.85).aspx#inlineHTML5) to a page using HTML5, however with the same element used multiple times and at multiple sizes and rotation, ![Variations on the SVG element] (images/nodewing-variations.png) a method would need to be used that would allow these changes using a single, cacheable asset.

-The alternatives, allowing caching of the SVG file are adding to the page using `object` and `img` elements. `object` allows you to specify fallbacks if SVG is not supported.
+The alternative implementations would be adding to the page using `object` and `img` elements, which allow caching of the SVG file. `object` allows you to specify fallbacks if SVG is not supported.
 An `img` element would have the same caching advantage, but [prevents links within the SVG working] (http://www.sitepoint.com/add-svg-to-web-page/) (an `img` element would be lighter).
-In both cases, the SVG DOM nodes are not part of the `document`, but a non-semantic 'wrapper' element would be.
+In both cases, the SVG DOM nodes are not part of the `document`, but the `object` and `img` elements would be.

 Given the graphical elements within our designs were not interactive and were purely decorative, we chose to add them using CSS `background-image`.
 This way the SVG file would be cached, and could be manipulated visually (as a whole) using CSS rules.
 The SVG element would be semantically separate from the page in a way that the direct, `object` and `img` techniques would not.

-Mainly, the chief advantage in our case was that multiple instances of the same asset can be loaded once, reused, coloured and transformed and scaled to create very many decorative elements.
+The chief advantage in our case was that multiple instances of the same asset can be loaded once, reused, coloured and transformed and scaled to create very many decorative elements.

 Adding less complex decorative elements
 ----------------------------------